-In implemention of the “Sofia Declaration on the Establishment of an Integrated Black Sea Energy Market” (January 2010), a draft Memorandum of Intent has been developed, in cooperation with the BSEC Related Bodies and international organizations, defining in particular: the general and specific goals of establishing a BSEC regional energy market; the concept of a BSEC regional energy market; a mechanism for implementation and monitoring, with the aim to advance towards the goals defined in the MoI.
+In implementation of the “Sofia Declaration on the Establishment of an Integrated Black Sea Energy Market” (January 2010), a draft Memorandum of Intent has been developed in cooperation with the BSEC Related Bodies and international organizations, defining in particular: the general and specific goals of establishing a BSEC regional energy market; the concept of a BSEC regional energy market; a mechanism for implementation and monitoring, with the aim to advance towards the goals defined in the MOI.

 This long-term process is still going on to identify concrete projects, which could attract the active involvement of the private sector, particularly in the fields of electrical interconnection and exploration and extraction of hydrocarbons resources, and to explore possibilities of adequate financing schemes by national and international institutions.